View All Blog Posts

 Businesses and organizations like yours help make up the heart of our downtown and the city of Rochester as a whole.
 In response to COVID-19, your business may be experiencing unexpected challenges.
 We at the Rochester Downtown Alliance are committed to providing as much support and timely updates as possible.

-- July 6, 2020 - Mayor Kim Norton signed and the City Council voted to support the third amendment to the existing Emergency Declaration, requiring people to wear a face covering while in any indoor public space in Rochester.
-Click here for an FAQ document regarding face masking.
+- July 24, 2020 - Minnesota Governor Tim Walz signs executive order 20-81 requiring people to wear a face covering while in any indoor public space.
+Click here for an FAQ document regarding face masking in Rochester.

 - June 22, 2020 - The City of Rochester's practice of providing curbside parking spaces for businesses has been scaled back due to the enforcement of parking meters resuming and the creation of outdoor dining spaces.
 Contact Public Works for more information.